elisan10/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+- React is an open source JavaScript library that helps you build UI components.
+It was created by Facebook developers to make the front-end development of components much easier.

 1. Describe component state.

+- A component state is an object in React that you are able to give components the ability to be interactive.

 1. Describe props.

+- A prop or props are arguments that are passed from one component to another.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+- A side effect is what affects what is out of the scope of a function.
+You can sync effects with the Effect Hook.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.